BODY HONESTY IN CUSTOMER SERVICE: Understanding Deception and Credibility Cues

 c) You include the following byline information at the end of each article:

-ABOUT THE AUTHOR: Patti Wood MA, CSP is a Professional Speaker and a Communication and Body Language expert based in Atlanta, GA.
+ABOUT THE AUTHOR: Patti Wood, MA is a Professional Speaker and a Communication and Body Language expert based in Atlanta, GA.
 Patti's clients include Fortune 500 companies, government agencies and associations, and she has written seven books.
 Patti is currently finishing her newest book "People Savvy".

 For a description of Patti's program on deception detection link here: